MichaelCade/90DaysOfDevOps/Days/day11.md

     const daystotal = 90

     fmt.Println("Welcome to", challenge)
-    fmt.Println("This is a", daystotal, "challenge")
+    fmt.Println("This is a", daystotal, "days challenge") }
-}
 ```
 You can find the above code snippet in [day11_example2.go](Go/day11_example2.go)